Matterhorn Advice for Climbers

 2. Physical Fitness – you should be at Fitness Level 3 (more info here).

 3. Alpine Climbing Experience – You need good quality previous AD alpine climbing experience, including some longer routes.
-For example, in the Mont Blanc Range, if you have only climbed shorter AD routes such as the Cosmiques Arete, then you need to gain experience on a few longer AD’s – examples would include: the Tour Ronde, Aiguille du Peigne, Perrons Traverse etc.
+For example, in the Mont Blanc Range, if you have only climbed shorter AD routes such as the Cosmiques Arete, then you need to gain experience on a few longer AD’s – examples would include: the Tour Ronde, Aiguille du Peigne, Perrons Traverse etc. In the Uk, a successful Skye Cuillin Ridge Traverse would count as good experience, but other routes in the Uk are not comparable to longer routes in the Alps.

 Important Note: At the start of the week we’ll do a series of training and acclimatization climbs, in order to prepare for the Matterhorn and confirm your current fitness and ability levels before embarking on the ascent.
 It is therefore important that you arrive fit and well trained and prepared.